 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking Tryzan Tabs against the benefits expected for you.
+Your doctor has weighed the risks of you taking Tryzan against the benefits expected for you.

 If you have any concerns about taking this medicine, talk to your doctor or pharmacist.